TomokiMiyauci/mapcss/_docs/pages/docs/border_color.md

 ---
 title: Border Color
-description: UUtilities for controlling the color of an element's borders.
+description: Utilities for controlling the color of an element's borders.
 category: Border
 ---